rccyx/osyx/README.md

 Bare Debian as in, starts off without even having `sudo`, plain blank TTY.
 I broke down why I chose Debian [here](./docs/philosophy.md#model).

-I personally want my rig to behave like a hardened HUD, and still look premium.
+I want my rig to behave like a hardened HUD, and still look premium.

 A staged layer, provisioning scripts, generated configs, custom tools, cohesive theming, and CI verification checks that turn a blank TTY only Debian install into a keyboard driven workstation.

-My design philosophy is to delete any clutter.

 What they say?
 Good design is invisible, right?

-Most modern consumer interfaces are built for passive consumption, bloated, icons everywhere, flashy drop downs/apps, 55 choices to click on, and so on.
+The problem with modern consumer interfaces is they're built for passive consumption, bloated, icons everywhere, flashy drop downs/apps, 55 choices to click on, and so on.
 All draining your cognitive bandwidth.

-I nuked all of it.
+Here, all that is nuked, all of it.
 Not even the top bar survived, and [here's why](#jarvis-unreleased).

-Everything adheres to a strict contextual color mapping system.
-When layout shift for example to a deep malachite green or a cold oceanic cyan, the entire visual layer adapts instantly.
+This is still WIP though, but currently it's actually pretty workable.

+And I'm slowly open sourcing the entire system in layers.

-My long term vision is a one command install that provisions everything in minutes, from anywhere.
+There isn't a one command install yet, but I'm working on it so it provisions everything in minutes from anywhere.

+Currently the [bootstrap](/provisioning/bootstrap) sets up the initial things.

+It runs the fresh stage as root and pulls down the absolute vitals like network managers, core utilities, sudo, etc. Then the next stage takes over as the normal user.
+It wires up audio, video, and input groups, installs the desktop base, swaps shell to Zsh, and starts off all the runtime setups for Rust, Node, Go, and whatever else that installs from those.

+It basically builds the entire foundation for the next phase, which is the substrate for the UI, which is the hyprland builder, which is still private.

+I have a private repo where it compiles the window manager using a custom builder for Debian from source.
+It works perfectly, but not open sourced yet as it undergoes more CI checks.
+Will be merged here when it's stable.

+Speaking of CI checks, this is unheard of.

+The installers you'll find for Debian usually come with so much bloat and barely tested.
+May work, may not, please submit an issue, and wait.
+So everything here is CI/CD tested into oblivion and only builds exactly what it needs to be built.

-All you need is a USB stick and `curl`.
+When this is done, basically all you need is a USB stick and `curl`.

 You run it, and minutes later a completely empty machine morphs into this exact hyper optimized workstation.